-To achieve this label-free adaptability, the key lies in establishing unsupervised paradigms for both training and prediction.
-For the training phase, our approach is built upon the premise that a distorted image fundamentally comprises two components: image content and image degradation.
-In FR-IQA, distorted images are typically synthesized by applying degradations to reference images.
-This generation process not only validates this premise but also guarantees that the image content remains strictly identical between the reference and the distorted images.
-By exploiting this image content invariance, we can decouple the degradation features from the image content in an unsupervised manner.
-However, merely decoupling image degradation is insufficient to fully simulate human subjective perception.
-According to the visual masking effect (VME), the Human Visual System (HVS) exhibits varying sensitivities to the same distortion depending on the underlying image content.
-For example, noise is highly visible in smooth areas (e.g., a clear sky) but nearly imperceptible in textured ones (e.g., dense grass).
-This phenomenon reveals that human perception of image degradation is affected by the interaction between image content and distortion.
+To achieve label-free adaptability, it is necessary to establish unsupervised paradigms for both training and prediction.
+During training, our method is based on the premise that a distorted image can be viewed as consisting of two components, namely image content and image degradation.
+In FR-IQA, distorted images are usually generated by applying degradations to reference images.
+This generation process supports this premise and ensures that the image content is shared between the reference image and the distorted image.
+By exploiting this content invariance, our method decouples degradation features from image content in a self-supervised manner without MOS annotations.
+However, decoupling degradation alone is not sufficient to model subjective human perception.
+According to the visual masking effect (VME), the Human Visual System (HVS) has different sensitivities to the same distortion under different image contents.
+For example, noise is highly visible in smooth regions, such as a clear sky, but can be nearly imperceptible in textured regions, such as dense grass.
+This phenomenon indicates that the perception of image degradation depends on the combined influence of image content and distortion.